|

 VI. |

-them is not subject of another suit still pending between the same
+not subject of another suit still pending between the same parties in

-parties in Mexican courts, and in which suit the Mexican court has
+Mexican courts, and in which suit the Mexican court has prevailed, or at

-prevailed, or at least the letter rogatory had been transmitted and
+least the letter rogatory had been transmitted and delivered to the

 VII. |